ujjwal-stha/amazon-clone/README.md

 # Features

-- User Authentication(with Redux and Fireauth)
+- User Authentication(with Context API and Fireauth)
 - Sign In and Sign Out functionality
 - Add to cart functionality
 - Remove from cart